 But the piper must eventually be paid.
 When the bill for all his largesse came due, Caracalla first resorted to play number one from the Desperate Government Playbook: devalue the money supply.
 He reduced the silver purity in the denarius currency from 57% to less than 52%.
 To cover his tracks, he actually slightly increased the weight of the coin.

 The next year, he issued a coin named after himself – of course – calling it a newly improved “double denarius”.
 Its silver content was no better, though.
 It was all smoke and mirrors.

 When devaluing the currency didn’t allow him to print his way into solvency, Caracalla dreamed up a brilliant idea.

-He would bestow citizenship on provincial folks.
-Things then worked somewhat the way they do now in that governments tend to treat tourists better than full-time citizens.
+He would bestow Roman citizenship on provincial folks.
+Back then, things worked similarly to how they do now in that governments tend to treat tourists better than full-time citizens.
 As a result, those living in the far-flung areas of the Roman Empire were aliens and exempt from paying tax.

 Caracalla’s seemingly outstretched hand was a farce.
-His lavish spending required more tax revenue that only extending the tax base by force could do.
+His lavish spending required more tax revenue.
+Extending the tax base by force was the only way to get it.
 Only, like many politicians today, Caracalla knew that it would be easier and more expedient to pretend his power grab was all about giving people more rights.

 In reality, he just needed more tax revenues and more military recruits.

 And so, suddenly, thousands of people were granted an ancient citizenship that they had never requested – rights and burdens included.